AGALEWAD/watchalexasystem/README.md

 # And most important point is if she got any issue pertaining of her health she can do emergency message to doctor or any close releative whoevers number we are keeping there by that she can get help from that person -->

-we can add many things in this code which will make her much more attentive about her life
+# we can add many things in this code which will make her much more attentive and also make that device more facilities about her life

 for an instance ,